 You may not have given thought to the idea of taking up a cell phone insurance plan for your mobile device.
-However, if you are spending anything close to one hundred thousand naira on a device, it is a very good idea to insure it.
-Many are of the opinion that insurance companies in Nigeria do not provide cover for mobile devices, but that is far from the truth.
+However, if you are spending anything close to one thousand dollars on a device, it is a very good idea to insure it.
+Many are of the opinion that insurance companies do not provide cover for mobile devices, but that is far from the truth.

 The situation is that insurers do not provide cover for mobile devices in isolation.
 To get insurance cover for your phone against theft, loss and fire, simply insure it as part of your home insurance policy.
 Businesses can also insure their devices by including them under their office equipment cover.

 I have regularly insured my high-end mobile devices over the years, and so I write this from experience.
-If you broke the bannk to buy that $1,000 premium flagship or perhaps one of the ten most expensive phones in the world, do get insurance cover for it.
+If you broke the bank to buy that $1,000 premium flagship or perhaps one of the ten most expensive phones in the world, do get insurance cover for it.
 As such, should you lose it in a fire or burglary, you’re covered and can replace it easily.

 What is Cell Phone Insurance?